SAP1EN/Wasserstein_GAN/README.md

 With the exception that the improved WGAN will be using a gradient penalty as an alternative to clipping weights.
 This is to penalize the norm of gradient of the critic with respect to its input.
 ***
-An example of fake generated images after 5 epochs:
+An example of fake generated images after 5 epochs (all hyperparameters located below):

 ![](https://github.com/atlascu/Wasserstein_GAN/blob/master/docs/imgs/dcgan.png)